 Your family will love this one, I promise!!
 It’s one of those recipes that turns some simple kitchen staples into a satisfying meal.
 Once you try this recipe, you’ll look forward to Saturday mornings again!

-After you try this breakfast casserole, you have to try my tater tot breakfast casserole.
+After you try this breakfast casserole, you have to try my tater tot breakfast casserole and Pioneer Woman breakfast casserole.
 It’s one of the most popular recipes on my site!
 Who can resist tater tots?!!
 My hashbrown casserole can round out any breakfast or brunch menu and everyone will love it!

 Let’s bake this!